sodabubblewine/sodabubblewine.github.io/README.md

 ### 2025 0610 1606

-#### HOW TO CONTROL YOUR BEHAVIOR
+**HOW TO CONTROL YOUR BEHAVIOR**

 Your behavior is under the control of its consequences.
-The more control you have over the consequences of your behavior, the more (self) control you have over your behavior:
+The more control you have over the consequences of your behavior, the more (self) control you have over your behavior.
 1. Find the controls you have.
 2. Build better controls from them.
 3. Go to 1.

-#### HOW TO MAKE A THEORY LOGICAL
+**HOW TO MAKE A THEORY LOGICAL**

 1. List the nouns and verbs you use when you talk about it.
 2. Define as many of them as you can from as few as you can.